weronikaduda/cloudx-java-azure-dev/content/modules/module-11-final/task.md

 - Screenshots detailing the Azure Service Bus configuration.
 - Screenshots capturing the creation of Reservation JSON files in Azure Blob Storage.
 - Screenshots documenting the error-handling implementation that sends emails through Logic Apps when issues arise.
-- Screenshots demonstrating the B2C authentication mechanism.a
+- Screenshots demonstrating the B2C authentication mechanism.
 - A screenshot showing the list of Azure resources that correspond to the diagram.

 <hr>